Who is Making Our Garments?

 2020 - Present

 Savannah found Gauri when traveling through India.
 She is a mother and wife that founded a natural dying workshop from her backyard in 2016.
-Savannah instantly feel in love with Gauri and her dedication to utilize nature without harm to create color.
+Savannah instantly fell in love with Gauri and her dedication to utilizing nature without harm to create color.
 She is the creator behind our new sarongs that will launch in our Spring/Summer 2020 collection

 All of the herbs and plants for the dye baths are ethically sourced from holistic family farms that practice sustainable farming and use natural and traditional farming techniques.
 They adhere to strict guidelines to create holistic, natural artisanal dye baths in her work.
 The Ayurvedic dye baths are formulated according to the ancient prescriptions of Ayurveda to create threads that are woven into healing fabrics.
 The natural plant dyes are handcrafted in small batches to create beautiful natural hues that are gentle on the body and environment.

 Gauri sources only the highest quality plants and herbs and during the dyeing process, they infuse all of our threads and fabrics with positive energy through focused intentions and chanting of Sanskrit mantras to energize and bless what they are making to bring us a product that is meaningful, authentic and pure.

 All of Gauri’s methods and techniques for our handcrafted products are close to nature and rooted in folk and Vedic traditions.
 They are a perfect partner for Savannah Morrow the Label as they are invested in making zero-waste and toxin-free products that are good for you, the environment and the communities that are keeping these arts alive in India for the world to know and share.